ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

    in e
 ```

-There are some differences to both approaches:
+Note that there are some differences between the two approaches:

-- Scope: The former inserts the lemma type in the subtyping constraints of
+- Scope: `?` inserts the lemma's post-condition into the constraint environment
-  the expression value (`e` in the examples above) only, for example:
+  of the expression's value (`e` in the examples above) only,
+  for example:
-  `(f e) ? lemma` inserts the `lemma` type at `f e`, but if a subtyping
+  `(f e) ? lemma` passes `lemma`'s post-condition to `f e` constraint environment,
-  constraint at `e` needs the `lemma` too, you would need to write
+  but if a subtyping constraint at `e` needs the `lemma` too, you would need to write
   `(f (e ? lemma)) ? lemma`.
-  In comparison, the latter option is blunter: it inserts the type in all
+  In comparison, the binding approach is less precise about where the lemma is inserted:
+  it makes its post-condition available in all the constraint environments generated
-  locations where the binder is in scope, so a single binding inserts it into
+  at locations having the binder in scope,
-  both `e` and `f e` in this example.
+  so `let lemma0 = lemma in f e` applies the `lemma` to both `e` and `f e`.
-- The binding approach also has the advantage that the lemmas appear
+- The binding approach has the advantage that the lemmas appear
   with their given names in the environments that show up in error messages.